gsi-ee/go4/Go4Example2Step/Readme.txt

   shell> go4analysis -args customname

 All arguments, placed after "-args" string will be delivered to TXXXAnalysis constructor and can be freely interpreted by user.
-In the example argument is used to configure input and output file names.

 The MBS events are read from one of standard event sources (lmd files, or MBS servers, or random generator).
 Then the first user event processor is called (unpack).
 This user event processor fills some histograms